 Four notes about unscheduled items (i.e., items that do not appear on the agenda):

 - Recesses can take place whenever the assembly determines that it needs a break.
 The chair will, from time to time, order a recess at his/her discretion.
 A recess can be ordered by the assembly as well.

-When the agenda is presented to the assembly, the chair will ask for a motion to adopt the agenda (i.e., the order of business and special orders for the Friday and Saturday).
-As mentioned, the agenda may be amended (like any other motion) as part of their consideration.
-Once approved, the agenda may be amended under the same rules as used for amending something previously adopted.
+When the agenda is presented to the assembly, the chair will ask for a motion to adopt the agenda (i.e., the order of business and special orders).
+As mentioned, the agenda may be amended (like any other motion) as part of its consideration.
+Once approved, the agenda may be amended under the same rules used for amending something previously adopted.
 New special orders may be created by the assembly throughout the course of the session.

 Order of Business

 |Report of the Nominating Committee